Career Planning: Getting Started Now

 Most students enter college with a limited idea of the career options available to them.
 Once here, they begin a process of self-discovery that builds.
-While freshmen often assume it is too early to begin, there are important steps they should be taking now.

 - Be open-minded in picking a major and career interest, even if you've declared a major and minor.